ess-dmsc-dram/documents/investigations/MultiDimensionalInvestigation/prototype/Prototype.md

 ## Scope

-This prototype takes a distributed event-type workspace, converts the events to MDEvents, partitions the events between all ranks (in a load-balanced manner) and places the events into a box strucure.
-As such each rank will contain a piece of a larger box structure.
-The top-most part of the box structure's toplogy will be identical between all ranks, but the different ranks will fill different parts of the box strucutre.
+This prototype takes a distributed event-type workspace, converts the events to `MDEvents`, partitions the events between all ranks (in a load-balanced manner) and places the events into a box structure.
+The top-most part of the box structure's topology will be identical among all ranks, but the different ranks will fill different parts of the box structure, i.e. they are responsible for different spatial areas.

-The resulting data structure (if it can be called that at all), is not meant to be consumed by other algorithms, but this algorithms should save the data directly to disk.
-Hence it should probably renamed SaveMDEventDistributed or similarly.
+The resulting data structure (if it can be called that at all), is not meant to be consumed by other algorithms, rather this algorithm should save the data directly to disk.
+Hence it should probably be renamed `SaveMDEventDistributed` or similarly.

-## Where to find prototype
+## Where to find the prototype

-The prototype is a branch in the Mantid repo, it can be found [here](https://github.com/mantidproject/mantid/tree/distributed_md_event_prototype).
+The prototype is a branch in the Mantid's Github repository and can be found [here](https://github.com/mantidproject/mantid/tree/distributed_md_event_prototype).

 ## Explanation of the processing steps